cavecomputing/eldritch-text-corpus/README.md

 ![image](cthulhu.png)

 ## Dataset
-*This dataset is comprised of two paragraph excerpts from the below stories, novels, and novellas.*
+*This dataset is comprised of two paragraph excerpts from the below stories, novels, and novellas.
+Please note: these are not complete texts and have had various sections removed or modified that are not conducive to an LLM dataset.*
 | Howard Phillips Lovecraft |
 |-------|
 | Call of Cthulhu |